ghosh-mainak/ghosh-mainak.github.io/_pages/cv.md

 ---

 {% include base_path %}
+This page mainly talks about my academic experince.
+However, please see my full CV to know academic and industrial experiment both in detail.
 Education
 ======
 * B.E. in Computer Science and Technology, Indian Institute of Engineering, Science and Technology (IIEST), 2014